rblxfpsunlocker/rblxfpsunlocker-V2.6.5/README.md

 8. **Why do I get a "Variable scan failed" error?**

 This means RFU was unable to find the internal variable responsible for uncapping Roblox's framerate.
 This might happen if another program has already edited the value (e.g. an exploit).
 Please verify that your framerate is at a stable ~60.0 FPS (Shift+F5) before using the unlocker.
-If it is and the error still occurs, please [submit an issue](https://github.com/axstin/rbxfpsunlocker/#submitting-an-issue).
+If it is and the error still occurs.

 9. **How do I uninstall Roblox FPS Unlocker?**